jBugman/fun-lang/README.md

 ; But you can not declare them in Fun (yet).
 ; func LearnVariadicParams(myStrings ...interface{}) {
 ;    // Iterate each value of the variadic.
-;    // The underbar here is ignoring the index argument of the array.
+;    // The underscore here is ignoring the index argument of the array.
 ;    for _, param := range myStrings {
 ;        fmt.Println("param:", param)
 ;    }